-Georgia's Cumberland IslandBefore you dismiss this as a boring woodshed shot -- look closer: JFK Jr.’s nuptials took place inside this structure, known as the First African-Baptist Church, in September 1996.
-The small, 1-room church was established in 1893, rebuilt in 1937, and is located on Cumberland Island’s northern end.
+Georgia's Cumberland IslandBefore you dismiss this as a boring woodshed -- look closer: John F. Kennedy Jr.’s nuptials took place inside this structure, known as the First African-Baptist Church, in September 1996.
+The small, one-room church was established in 1893, rebuilt in 1937, and is located on Cumberland Island’s northern end.

-Island attractions: Also Greyfield Inn, Plum Orchard mansion.
-960 1280
+Island attractions: Greyfield Inn, Plum Orchard mansion 960 1280

-Keys attractions: A lot.
-Including Florida Keys Eco-Discovery Center, Mel Fisher Maritime Heritage Museum.
-960 1280
+Island attractions: Florida Keys Eco-Discovery Center, Mel Fisher Maritime Heritage Museum 960 1280

 Dauphin IslandWe can’t forget Alabama.
 Of the dozens of islands off Alabama’s coast, Dauphin Island is among the star attractions.
 The barrier island, located 3 miles south of the mouth of Mobile Bay, is home to the Dauphin Island Sea Lab and 164-acre Audubon Bird Sanctuary, making it a great getaway for the whole family.